 The idea for the Charter for Australia came about when Greg Twemlow became so totally frustrated with and cynical about the way the political class gives priority to their tenure in power rather than what's best for Australians.
 It seemed to Greg that politicians at all levels operate in a "guidance vacuum".
 Their decisions often taken in self interest and for special interests rather than transparently for the benefit of the citizenry.

 The Charter for Australia doesn't replace the Constitution, which in effect is an opaque and cumbersome document as far as the average citizen is concerned.

-The concept id that the Charter for Australia reflects in quite simple and transparent form, what matters to the people of Australia.
+In concept, the Charter for Australia reflects in quite simple and transparent form, what matters to the people of Australia.

 Charter for Australia

 In 1901 Australia was formed as a Commonwealth and a Federal Constitution was proclaimed.
 The Constitution of Australia is the supreme law under which the government of the Commonwealth of Australia operates.
 The Constitution however and very importantly, does not provide a framework or a decision-making model that guides our Governments on decisions taken at all three levels, Federal, State and Local.